- 20 Nov

 Trading Volumes

 Since then, we have seen a number of new invoice finance providers entering the market, many of them offering only SIF.
 Sometimes, being brokers, we have been contacted by almost one new SIF provider a week - seeking new introductions.
 However, many of these providers are small, with only a few clients - many sit outside of UK Finance, the main UK trade body for the receivables financing sector.
-The majority of the c.
-40,000 clients attributed to members of UK Finance (formerly the ABFA) are thought to be whole turnover users.
-The turnover transacted by clients of UK Finance members was c. £286 billion, in the year to the end of Q2 2018.
+The majority of the clients attributed to members of UK Finance (formerly the ABFA) are thought to be whole turnover users.

-The largest of the UK SIF providers, outside of UK Finance, is thought to be MarketInvoice (who are not currently UK Finance members but are instead members of the Peer To Peer Finance Association).
-They originally started out offering only SIF to clients when they launched in 2011.
-In February 2017 they diversified to offer the provision of whole turnover facilities, and towards the end of 2017, business loans.
-They have funded almost £3 billion of client invoices (figure includes the value of loans) since inception, which whilst a huge achievement, is dwarfed by the overall volumes transacted by the UK Finance members.
+One of the largest of the UK SIF providers, outside of UK Finance originally started out offering only SIF to clients when they launched and then diversified to offer the provision of whole turnover facilities, and thereafter, business loans.
+They have funded significant volumes of invoices since inception, which whilst a huge achievement is still less than the overall volumes transacted by the UK Finance members.

 Our Experience At FundInvoice

 At FundInvoice, we have arranged many SIF facilities for customers, but whole turnover remains the lion's share of the enquiries that we see.
 We offer the full spectrum of receivables finance facilities, with no bias as to which facilities are offered.
-In 2018 to date (20/11) we found that only 16.9% of the enquiries that we dealt with were for SIF (with some element of transaction selectivity required), the remaining 83.1%% wanted a whole turnover style facility encompassing all transactions.
+Back in 2018 to the 20th of November, we found that only 16.9% of the enquiries that we dealt with were for SIF (with some element of transaction selectivity required), and the remaining 83.1%% wanted a whole turnover style facility encompassing all transactions.

 So the demand that we have seen is largely for revolving credit facilities rather than SIF.
 Despite this, there remains a clear niche requirement for SIF.